Depression

 Treatment Programs

-Teen patients will receive dedicated support, treatment, therapy, and counseling as part of a comprehensive treatment program.
-Depending on the severity of the depressive disorder, the teen may require inpatient treatment or hospitalization.
+Teen patients at BasePoint Academy will receive dedicated support and therapy as part of a comprehensive treatment program.
+Depending on the severity of the depressive disorder, your teen may require inpatient treatment or hospitalization.
 In less severe cases, a daily outpatient program, such as Partial Hospitalization Program (PHP) or an Intensive Outpatient Program (IOP), will be sufficient.

-After one of these more in-depth treatment programs is completed, outpatient treatment plans will be implemented for long-term support, and an aftercare plan developed for when you reach the follow-up stage of recovery.
+After your teen completes one of these more in-depth treatment programs, we’ll implement an outpatient treatment plan for long-term support and an aftercare plan for when they reach the follow-up stage of recovery.

 Get Your Teen The Help They Need to Heal & Thrive